Hamish,

 The Mascot

-Hamish is the spirited Scottish Highland cow and the proud mascot of WorldKind, a public benefit corporation dedicated to fostering global learning and development initiatives.
+Hamish is the spirited Scottish Highland cow (a.k.a.
+"Hairy Coo") and the proud MOOscot/mascot of WorldKind, a public benefit company dedicated to fostering global learning.

-Born and raised in the picturesque landscapes of the Scottish Highlands, Hamish has a natural affinity for the values of collaboration, inclusivity, and kindness.
-With his endearing charm and gentle demeanor, Hamish loves to engage with diverse communities and believes in the power of collaboration.
+Born and raised in the picturesque landscapes of the Scottish Highlands, Hamish has a natural affinity for the values of COO...laboration, inclusivity, and kindness.
+With his endearing charm and gentle demeanor, Hamish loves to engage with communities across many cultures and has naturally playful spirit.

 With each gentle moo and friendly gaze, Hamish continues to leave a mark on the hearts of those he encounters, symbolizing the principles of WorldKind and the pursuit of a brighter, kinder future for all.